 Therefore I find it quite logical to believe that if an essential oil is applied to the skin and the skin reddens up it means that the skin itself has been irritated by the substance applied to it.

 Easy to understand information on how the skin and immune system really works is freely available on the internet today.
-HowStuffWorks Human Body Immune SystemorNetDr.Co.UK Immune System and the skin are certainly two places to start.
+HowStuffWorks Human Body Immune System is certainly a place to start.

 If the skin is going to react to an essential oil it will react to it, regardless of what label appears on the bottle.
 The reason a person’s skin reacts to an essential oil has everything to do with the chemical make up of that particular essential oil and the way the skin naturally functions.

 What are essential oils?
 I have a brief answer to this question on my FAQ pagebut basically, essential oils are naturally occurring aromatic compounds that are created during secondary metabolism in some plants.
 They are highly complex chemical compounds with many useful properties.